CARV-ICS-FORTH/disquawk/doc/notes.md

 Notes:
 ------
   The VM is started from squawk.c[.spp]
-  Bootstrap suite is loaded by loadBootstrapSuiteFromFlash
+  Bootstrap suite is loaded by loadBootstrapSuiteFromFlash in vmcore/src/vm/suite.c

 To build the builder:
 ---------------------